Fuchs' problem for 2-groups: Introduction

 Higman \cite{Higman} and Sims \cite{Sims} determined lower and upper bounds, respectively, on the number of isomorphism classes of finite 2-groups.
 It follows from their work that

 as $n \to \infty$.
 Thus, Theorem \ref{thm:exp4nil2} implies that many, perhaps even most, finite 2-groups are realizable in characteristic 2.
-For example, a calculation in GAP \cite{GAP} shows that exactly 8791062 out of 10494213 groups of order $512$ have exponent 4, which comes out to about $83.8\%$ of all groups of order $512$.
+For example, a calculation in GAP \cite{GAP} shows that exactly 8789818 out of 10494213 groups of order $512$ satisfy the hypotheses of Theorem \ref{thm:exp4nil2}, which comes out to about 83.76\% of all groups of order $512$.

+On the other hand, not all groups with exponent $4$ are realizable in characteristic $2$: Section \ref{sect:counterexample} is devoted to proving that SmallGroup(64,34) in GAP \cite{GAP}, which has presentation